kalliste/projectnotes/gamingrig/gamingpc.md

 - It can still dual boot into windows (or anything)
 - Very repairable, and even possible to do some upgrades

-If the Steam Deck will primarily be used docked, and a separate upgraded NVME storage device will be purchased, get the base model Steam Deck for $399
+If the Steam Deck will primarily be used docked, and a separate upgraded NVME storage upgrade will be purchased, get the base model Steam Deck for $399

 https://store.steampowered.com/steamdeck/